Get started with Ramp Procurement agents

 - "Add a final recommendation on whether to proceed with this vendor."

-- "Provide any suggestions for this policy.
+- "Provide any suggestions for this agent.
 I really care about vendor security."

 - Ask Ramp suggests changes in a card above the chat.
-Review the suggestion, then click
+Review the suggestion, then select Apply to add it to your agent.

-- After the simulation finishes, Ask Ramp reviews the results and may suggest further improvements — for example, making certain instructions more prominent if the policy did not produce the expected output.
+- After the simulation finishes, Ask Ramp reviews the results and may suggest further improvements — for example, making certain instructions more prominent if the agent did not produce the expected output.

 - Review all suggested changes and click